ibm-cloud-docs/AnalyticsEngine/getting-started.md

 # Getting started tutorial
 {: #getting-started}

 {{site.data.keyword.iae_full_notm}} provides a flexible framework to develop and deploy analytics applications in Apache Hadoop and Apache Spark.
-It allows you to create and manage clusters using the {{site.data.keyword.Bluemix_short}} interface or using the Cloud Foundry CLI and REST APIs.
+It allows you to create and manage clusters using the {{site.data.keyword.Bluemix_short}} interface, the {{site.data.keyword.Bluemix_short}} CLI and REST APIs.

 ## Before you begin